 SECTION 4.
 Governor Election.
 The Chair shall appoint no less than three (3) nor more than five (5) Governors for service on a membership committee charged with selecting candidates for the position(s) of Governor.
-Recommendations for the position of Governor may come from members of the general public, as well as: (1) SAU Alumni Association, (2) SAU faculty, (3) SAUF Board and (4) the SAU staff.
+The Membership Committee will follow the Membership Selection Policy and Procedures.

 Governor terms shall be staggered over a three (3) year period with approximately one- third of the terms expiring each year.

 SECTION 5.
 Resignation and Removal.
 Any Governor may resign at any time by giving written notice to the Chair.
 Such resignation shall take effect at the time specified or, if no time is specified, at the time of acceptance as determined by the Chair.